evandisoft/decjs/Readme.md

     proxies.doneButton=c.button("Click me!")
 )

-// The references to the input and the button were copied over to the 'elements)' object automatically.
+// The references to the input and the button were copied over to the 'elements' object automatically.
-// 'proxies' is a proxy object that handle's 'set property' calls in a special way. elements.doneButton.onclick=function(){
+// 'proxies' is a proxy object that is used store ElementProxies by name, as well as copy those references into an object
+// holding elements by the same name.
+(So they can be accessed later) elements.doneButton.onclick=function(){
     decjs.body.div(c.label("Input was "),c.label(elements.nameInput.value))
 }